tile-dev/tile-dev.github.io/docs/learn/what.md

-Tile is an SDK and architecture for creating data-driven applications.
-You can use it to create static documents (such as reports), automated dashboards, or parameterized apps which run in the cloud.
+Tile is an SDK and architecture for creating data-driven applications using Python.

 Tile aims to be the fastest and easiest way for data teams to share insights in a code-first way, with features such as:

-- Static generation of standalone HTML reports
+- Static generation of 100% standalone HTML apps which don't require backends
-- Serverless app-running with parameters
+- Serverless app-running with backend code execution through dynamic forms
 - Plot and data components compatible with the majority of the Python data ecosystem (such as Pandas, Altair, Plotly)
-- Built in client-side report components, such as dropdowns, selects, and interactive datatables
+- Built in client-side layout components, such as dropdowns, selects, grids
+- Fully interactive datatables with exploration and export
-- Fully integratable into existing Python environments, like Jupyter and Spark
+- Integrates into existing Python environments, like Jupyter and Spark

-## What isn't Tile?
-- Tile is not a realtime reactive web framework like Streamlit or Dash
-- Tile is not an analysis environment like Jupyter

 ## What can I build with Tile?

+Tile shuns the idea that any app interaction requires a running backend server.
+Instead, the front-end and the backend are decoupled, similar to how many web frameworks and static-site generators work.

+This is important because it means that you can create apps in various ways, depending on your use case:

+1. Need to share ad-hoc plots and data from inside of a notebook?
+Using Tile, you can prerender an HTML single-page application, which doesn't even require a running server (like an interactive PDF!)
+2. Want to build an automated dashboard which updates every five minutes?
+Add Tile to a GitHub Action or cron job to programmatically update your report on a cadence.
+3. Need your end users to enter parameters and generate results on-demand?
+Add forms to your report which execute your notebooks or scripts on the backend.

 ### Static reports